microsoft/go-infra-images/README.md

 To build all Docker tags in this repository, run `pwsh build.ps1` in the root of the repository.

+## Using the images in CI

+A list of images is maintained in the [images.md](./images.md) file.

-## Updating manifest.json
+## Updating a Dockerfile

-After adding or removing any Dockerfile, run `go run ./cmd/geninfraimagesmanifest` in the root of the repository.
+After adding or removing any Dockerfile, run `go run ./cmd/geninfra` in the root of the repository.
-This regenerates the `manifest.json` file according to directory naming conventions.
+This regenerates files such as the `manifest.json` file according to directory naming conventions.
 The `manifest.json` file is used by the `build.ps1` build process and CI builds.

 As long as your Dockerfile matches the conventions we expect in this repository, the command will succeed.
 If it doesn't succeed, you may need to move the Dockerfile or edit the command.

+Once the PR is merged, wait for the next rolling build, or check that your commit has been mirrored to the [internal repository](https://dev.azure.com/dnceng/internal/_git/microsoft-go-infra-images) and run [the pipeline](https://dev.azure.com/dnceng/internal/_build?definitionId=1170) manually.

 ## Contributing